joakim/kay/README.md

 "an inlined method cell, having implicit `return` (lambda in other languages)"
 method-inlined: | (argument) | => true

-"literal for a receptor method (object method in other languages)" "a receptor is simply a method that is not assigned to a slot"
+"literal for a receptor method (replaces object method in other languages)" "a receptor is simply a method that is not assigned to a slot"
 | foo (bar) | => { … }